- + 61Images

 Nissan Kicks Features: The Kicks gets a well packed equipment list.
-In terms of standard features, the Kicks SUV gets auto AC, rear AC vents, cooled glovebox and 6-way manually adjustable driver as standard.
+In terms of standard features, the Kicks SUV gets auto AC, rear AC vents, cooled glovebox and a six-way manually adjustable driver seat.
 It also gets an 8-inch touchscreen infotainment system with Apple CarPlay and Android Auto compatibility, cornering front fog lamps and LED projector headlamps too.
-Features such as keyless entry via smartcard, hill start assist, dynamic vehicle control and leather upholstery are available from the XV variant onwards.
+Features such as keyless entry via smartcard, hill start assist, dynamic vehicle control and leather upholstery are available from the XV variant.

 Nissan Kicks price list (Variants)